-Prerequisite: Painting Weighting: 20%
+Grades 10-12 Prerequisite: Painting Weighting: 20%

 In this course, students will develop a collection of work through an in-depth exploration of traditional or digital painting topics, materials, and techniques.
 Students will further develop their personal voice and skills in a range of approaches to painting.
-This course may be elected for dual enrollment through RACC.
+Dual Enrollment college credits may be available through RACC.

-STUDIO ART 8240
+8240 STUDIO ART